wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/267-letter-rippon-to-mcewen.md

 ---
+doc_date: '1970-08-12'
+doc_num: 267
+doc_order: 267
+naa_refs:
+- naa_barcode: 551423
+  naa_control_symbol: 727/4/2 PART 12
+  naa_series: A1838
+  reference: '[NAA: Al838, 727/4/2 PART 12]'
-title: "267 LETTER, RIPPON TO MCEWEN"
+title: LETTER, RIPPON TO MCEWEN
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 10132
 vol_id: 27
-doc_date: 1970-08-12
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 267 LETTER, RIPPON TO MCEWEN

-NAA: Al838, 727/4/2 PART 12

 London, 12 August 1970

 Restricted

 I have read with great interest your letter of 17 July to Anthony Barber.
-1 [...]
+[1](#f1) [...]
 I look forward to discussing all this with you when I visit Australia next month.
 You ask what we propose to say to the EEC in respect of Australia’s problems and needs.

-Our general attitude has been set out in Anthony Barber’s statement in Luxembourg on 30 June, which you will have seen, and in Brussels on 21 July, a full account of which has been given to your High Commissioner here and to your ambassador in Brussels.2
+Our general attitude has been set out in Anthony Barber’s statement in Luxembourg on 30 June, which you will have seen, and in Brussels on 21 July, a full account of which has been given to your High Commissioner here and to your ambassador in Brussels.[2](#f2)

 We have said that we accept the treaties establishing in the Communities, subject to certain matters which we wish to discuss with the Communities.